It’s now been a year since Driver CPC became compulsory for all professionals drivers.

 When choosing a course, pick one that’s relevant to you and the type of driving you do.
 There’s a huge range of courses available so why not use this as a chance to develop new skills and knowledge.
 You can take the same course more than once in each 5-year period, but it’s worth asking yourself if this is really going to help your development.

 How to find courses and check their quality

-You can find information about Driver CPC courses that are available in your area on GOV.UK.
+You can find information about Driver CPC courses that are available in your area online.